Reviews of “Jackass Forever,” “Sundown,” “Jockey” and Home Video Spotlight

-(Rated R for strong crude material and dangerous stunts, graphic nudity and language throughout.
-Opens in theaters on February 4.)
+Rated R for strong crude material and dangerous stunts, graphic nudity and language throughout.
+Opens in theaters on Feb.
+4.

 The premise: It has been more than a decade since Johnny Knoxville and his team of brave, insane misfits somehow survived “Jackass 3D.”
 Now most of them are back for one final round of absurdly dangerous comedic displays, with some help from some new, younger cast members.
 The original guys are in their 40s and 50s now, so their hair is grayer and they don’t get up quite as fast when they’re knocked down, which adds even more suspense to the ill-advised pranks and stunts.